 Blogging is one of the fastest emerging niches in today’s global commercial market and it has to do with all things online and all things digital.
 Literally, every niche in the world today, every kind of market and every segment of the audience for every sub-niche has thousands of bloggers the world over who are busy chronicling the evolution of that niche, driving engagement and helping those markets and businesses within them as they strive to leave a legitimate footprint online.

 The blogger is also one who is constantly on the lookout for effective and less time-consuming methods that can drive engagement and secure a new reader or follower.
 This is usually called organic traffic.
 With SEO or Search Engine Optimization and SMO or Social Media Optimization, there are a number of tools now available to the blogger to drive organic traffic and make them stay!
-Here are some SEO tips for bloggers to boost organic traffic:
+Here are some SEO tips for increasing blog traffic.

 Keywords say it all

 We cannot stress on this enough – keywords are the main foundation of all your SEO efforts.
 Without keywords, you may as well skip the SEO gamut completely because you will soon find yourself arriving at the derelict station called “blogging fail!”
 If you really want to up your SEO game and gain some organic followers, week after week, month after month, and year after year; you need to stay strong on your keyword game.

 When you think of a topic that you want to write on, you need to first of all look for keywords in that niche.
 If you are a blogger who is new to the field or a blogger with a following that is still in the growth phase, you may want to steer clear of the keywords that are right on top of the keyword generation tool for your niche and topic.
 Why?
 Because these are the keywords that automatically guarantee a great ranking for very well established brands, bloggers and other portals.
 Instead, try the keywords that would have less competition.